-The results of incorporating the inductance cancellation coils reveal a dramatic improvement in the filtration performance for both the common- and differential-mode responses over the baseline (stock filter with L{11} and L{12} removed, labeled as without series inductor).
-The common-mode shows improvement across its full range, and the differential-mode shows substantial improvement over its full range except for the small resonance around 2MHz.
-(This small resonance is caused in part by the capacitor-inductor-capacitor π -section formed with the two capacitors attached to the inductance compensation winding in the differential-mode, and can be reduced by fabricating a winding with lower series inductance than the over-sized one used here.)
+The results of incorporating the inductance cancellation coils reveal a dramatic improvement in the filtration performance for both the CM and DM responses over the baseline (stock filter with $L{11}$ and $L{12}$ removed, labeled as without series inductor).
+The CM shows improvement across its full range, and the DM shows substantial improvement over its full range except for the small resonance around 2 MHz.
+(This small resonance is caused in part by the capacitor-inductor-capacitor $\pi$ -section formed with the two capacitors attached to the inductance compensation winding in the DM, and can be reduced by fabricating a winding with lower series inductance than the over-sized one used here.)

-The common-mode performance with inductance compensation is somewhat worse (~ 10 dB) than that of the stock filter (with large inductors L{11} and L{12}), while the differentialmode performance is comparable.
+The CM performance with inductance compensation is somewhat worse ( $\sim 10$ dB) than that of the stock filter (with large inductors $L{11}$ and $L{12}$ ), while the DM performance is comparable.
 More importantly, the performance with the inductance cancellation windings exceeded the commercially-published performance specification of the stock filter (not shown), without requiring the large, expensive series inductors of the stock filter.

-The results from this commercial EMI filter, as well as those from the test filters in Section II, show clearly that a single{PSfrag replacements} magnetically coupled winding can provide effective inductance compensation for two capacitors.
+The results from this commercial EMI filter, as well as those from the test filters in Section II, show clearly that a single magnetically coupled winding can provide effective inductance compensation for two capacitors.
 Moreover, it is demonstrated that the performance of a commercial filter design can be preserved at lower component weight and cost through use of the proposed approach.
 It is anticipated that further substantial design improvements could be achieved in a filter expressly designed to take advantage of the inductance compensation method proposed here.